humanmade/altis-cloud/docs/email-delivery.md

 # Email Delivery

-Platform Cloud can handle vast amounts of email sending, with very good deliver-ability.
+Altis Cloud can handle vast amounts of email sending, with very good deliverability.
 Email sending is automatically integrated via a custom `wp_mail` override, therefore developers and plugins don't need to make any extra provisions for sending email on Cloud.
 This integration is controlled via `aws-ses`.

 ## Domain Verification